 The arrangement of form, lines, and interest content of what I see motivates me to produce images that express my reaction to these scenes.
 Photography is my means of expression.

-There is a contrast between the human arrangement of the world vs. the natural evolution of the landscape, untouched and unshaped by humans.
+There is a contrast between the human arrangement of the world vs. the natural evolution of the landscape, untouched and unshaped by us.
 My photographs show the similarities as well as the differences.
-The eye and the brain working in a harmonious and rhythmic chorus identify that grand moment from which I extract segments to emphasize my vision, translating the three-dimensional scene into the two dimensional image.
+The eye and the brain working in a harmonious and rhythmic chorus identify that grand moment from which I extract segments to emphasize my vision, translating the three-dimensional scene into the two-dimensional image.